codyle50/Truck-Management-Django-API/README.md

 The owner of the truck buys the subscription, as the _IFTA Taxes_ depends on the data from the truck and not of the driver, each subscription has a maximum limit of both trucks and drivers.
 Hence, a driver can register a new record for a truck if and only if the owner's subscription is valid.

 __NOTE:__ A driver can work for several owners and can drive several trucks.

+### TODO:
+1. Add Token Authentication when company owner
+2. Add Some similar auth method for drivers
+3. Email support
+4. Check if user has paid the service